Literary-Insights/blog/src/content/blog/The Science of Evil_ On Empathy and the Origins of Cruelty - Baron-Cohen, Simon.txt-1.md

 ---
-title: "The Science of Evil_ On Empathy and the Origins of Cruelty - Baron-Cohen, Simon"
+title: "The Science of Evil On Empathy and the Origins of Cruelty - Baron-Cohen, Simon"
-slug: the-science-of-evil_-on-empathy-and-the-origins-of-cruelty-baron-cohen-simon
+slug: the-science-of-evil-on-empathy-and-the-origins-of-cruelty-baron-cohen-simon
 tags:
   - book-summary
 excerpt: ""